Kevin Roberts (political strategist): Early life and education

 Roberts's dissertation examined the cultural construction of the Louisiana slave community from the 1790s to the 1830s, including the influence of the transatlantic, trans-Caribbean, and interstate slave trades, the role of the Catholic Church as an agent of colonial Spain, and the contrasting demographic structures of New Orleans, the coastal sugar parishes, and the Mississippi River-adjacent cotton lands.
-In 2024, Samuel G. Freedman wrote in the Los Angeles Review of Books that Roberts's dissertation had "all the markings of conventional historiography" and that his later views on the history of racism in the U.S. starkly contrasted with the "the intricate, nuanced work on enslaved Black people that he had done as a graduate student".
+In 2024, Samuel G. Freedman wrote in the Los Angeles Review of Books that Roberts's dissertation had "all the markings of conventional historiography" and that his later views on the history of racism in the U.S. starkly contrasted with "the intricate, nuanced work on enslaved Black people that he had done as a graduate student".

 Career

 Academia

 Roberts worked as an assistant professor of history at New Mexico State University from 2003 to 2005.
-In 2006, he founded John Paul the Great Academy, a private, independent Roman Catholic K-12 school in his hometown of Lafayette, where he serves as chair emeritus on the board of trustees.
-The school's patron is Josemaria Escriva, founder of Opus Dei.
+In 2006, he founded John Paul the Great Academy, a private, independent Catholic K-12 school in his hometown of Lafayette, where he serves as chair emeritus on the board of trustees.
+The school's patron is Josemaría Escrivá, a Catholic saint and the founder of Opus Dei.

 Roberts served as president of Wyoming Catholic College from 2013 to 2016, when he accepted a position as executive vice president of the Texas Public Policy Foundation.
 As president of Wyoming Catholic College, Roberts led the institution to reject Title IV federal student loans and grants, citing religious liberty concerns.
 The decision made the college one of just a few in the nation to reject such funding.
 In an article on the decision, The New York Times called Roberts and his students "cowboy Catholics" for their independence.